Router Configuration¶

 }

-For the available options
+For the available options with Routers, please see

-For configuration of realms
+For configuration of realms, transports and components, have

 a look here